SabreTools/MPF/CHANGELIST.md

 - Fix output dialog issues in Options window
 - Fix saving path settings if set from dialog
 - Allow default system if skipping system detection enabled
+- Add internal support for all Redump site codes

 ### 2.1 (2021-07-22)
 - Enum, no more